News from our work

 June 2022

-Loy Kyozaire Wins Climate Sector Leadership Award
+Loy Kyozaire wins Climate Sector Leadership Award

 July 2022

-Train-The-Trainer training in Ethiopia
+Train-the-trainer course in Ethiopia

 June 2022

-Startup|Energy fellow Norah Magero wins 2022 Africa Prize from the Royal Academy of Engineering
+Startup|Energy scholarship holder Norah Magero wins the 2022 Africa Prize of the Royal Academy of Engineering

-Norah Magero, a participant in the Africa 2021 Energy Camp of our Startup|Energy initiative, wins the prize with the Vaccibox, a small, mobile, solar-powered refrigerator in which medicines such as vaccines can be safely stored and transported for use during immunizations in the field and in remote clinics.
+Norah Magero, a participant in the Africa 2021 Energy Camp of our Startup|Energy initiative, wins the prize with the Vaccibox, a small, mobile, solar-powered refrigerator in which medicines such as vaccines can be safely stored and transported for use in vaccinations on site and in remote clinics.
 Magero is the first Kenyan to win the award in its eight-year history, and the second woman.

 June 2022